GTB-TBPS/checks-and-figures/README.md

 # checks-and-figures
-Stata do-file for some preliminary data checks and generation of figures e.g. population pyramids and participation rates
+This is a Stata do-file for some preliminary data checks and generation of figures e.g. population pyramids and participation rates, for national TB prevalence surveys.